 \section{Introduction}

-Sparsity is a common assumption in modern statistical learning literature, as it allows for variable selection in underlying models and enhances the interpretability of parameter estimates.
-For example, the lasso method \citep{tibshirani1996regression} assumes that the underlying \emph{associations} between a single outcome and potentially high-dimensional predictors are sparse.
-In other words, only a small number of predictors have non-zero associations with the outcome. \cite{hastie2009elements} summarize the philosophy behind these methods as the ``bet on sparsity" principle: Use a procedure that performs well in sparse problems, as no procedure performs well in dense problems.
-Methods like the lasso perform well when the associations between the outcome and predictors are sparse and have gained significant popularity in recent decades.
+Sparsity is a common assumption in the modern statistical learning literature, as it facilitates variable selection in models and enhances the interpretability of parameter estimates.
+For example, the Lasso \citep{tibshirani1996regression} assumes sparse associations between a single outcome and potentially high-dimensional predictors; in other words, only a small subset of predictors have nonzero associations with the outcome. \cite{hastie2009elements} summarizes the philosophy behind such methods as the ``bet on sparsity'' principle: use a procedure that performs well in sparse settings, since no procedure performs well in dense ones.
+Methods like the Lasso perform well under sparse associations and, as a result, have gained significant popularity in recent decades.

-The ``bet on sparsity" principle does not restrict the type of ``sparse problems" that can be considered.
-Instead of focusing solely on sparse associations, there is a growing body of literature that emphasizes sparse causation, where only a fraction of the exposures have non-zero causal effects on the outcomes \citep[e.g.,][]{spirtes1991algorithm,claassen2013learning,wang2017confounder,miao2023identifying,zhou2024promises}.
-This assumption is arguably more interpretable and plausible in many data applications.
-For example, suppose one is interested in the relationships between the expression of multiple genes and a phenotype of interest, such as lung cancer.
-Current biological knowledge suggests that not all genes in the human genome may affect lung cancer \citep[e.g.,][]{kanwal2017familial}.
-However, this does not imply the assumption of sparse association, as unmeasured confounding often leads to spurious correlations between the exposures and the outcome.
+Importantly, the ``bet on sparsity'' principle does not restrict the types of problems to which sparsity may apply.
+Beyond sparse associations, a growing body of literature emphasizes \emph{sparse causation}, where only a fraction of exposures exert nonzero causal effects on the outcome \citep[e.g.,][]{spirtes1991algorithm,claassen2013learning,wang2017confounder,miao2023identifying,zhou2024promises}.
+This assumption is often more interpretable and plausible in real data applications.
+For example, suppose we are interested in the relationship between gene expression and a phenotype such as lung cancer.
+Biological evidence suggests that only a small proportion of genes may influence the risk of lung cancer \citep[e.g.,][]{kanwal2017familial}.
+However, this does not imply sparse association, since unmeasured confounding may induce spurious correlations between many genes and the phenotype.

-For example, consider a linear structural model \citep{pearl2013linear} with a $p$-dimensional exposure $X = (X_1,\ldots,X_p)^\T$, an outcome $Y$, and a $q$-dimensional latent variable $U$:
+To illustrate, consider a linear structural model \citep{pearl2013linear} with a $p$-dimensional exposure vector $X = (X_1,\ldots,X_p)^\T$, an outcome $Y$, and a $q$-dimensional latent variable $U$: